Random Quantum Circuits as Seeds for Continuous Generative Models: Introduction

-In Section \ref{sec:model_structure} we explain the structure of our model and justification of our choices.
-In Section \ref{sec:barren_plateau} we discuss the required criteria for trainability in terms of absence of barren plateau in trainable part as well as the condition we call subvolume law, showing that the generative part produces such states.
-In Section \ref{sec:classical_simulation} we look at two methods for classical simulation, tensor network contraction and Pauli propagation, and argue that our model poses difficulties for them.
-Finally in Section \ref{sec:conclusions}, we go through the advantages of our model and provide some questions for further research.
+The structure of the paper is as follows: in Section \ref{sec:model_structure} we explain the structure of our feature transform $\rho(\gamma)$ and the reasoning behind it.
+We also extend the transformation into a trainable quantum model.
+In Section \ref{sec:barren_plateau} we discuss why the feature transformation does not suffer from mode collapse, and show that the trainable model does not suffer from barren plateaus when the feature transform satisfies a condition we call a subvolume law, as well as showing our generative states satisfy this condition.
+In Section \ref{sec:classical_simulation} we look at two methods for classical simulation, tensor network contraction and Pauli propagation, and argue that our model poses difficulties for them, as well as providing numerical evidence.
+Finally, in Section \ref{sec:conclusions}, we go through the advantages of our model and provide some questions for further research.